nathanmazzapica/pet-daisy/db/notes.md

 update may 7:
 I keep hearing about bulk queries being better than for loops.
 I should look into this properly and will. soon (tm)

+update june 30:

+redis will solve the sqlite query issue; leaderboard deltas should help the data transfer issue.